 Bathrooms with running water are scattered throughout the campground.
 Each one has an outdoor sink in the back for washing dishes.

 At the entrance to the campground is a free dump station for campers.
 Showers, laundry and wifi are available inside the main building.
-When the Park Ranger made a comment about how short an eight minute shower is, we chuckled.
-Now that we take two minute shower, an eight minute one sounds really long!

 $18 dry camping